maybebyte/anthesis/dns-sinkhole.md

 perform domain name resolution for certain domains (typically those that contain undesired content, such as trackers, malware, and ads).

-Ordinarily, a client asks for the IP address associated with a domain and the configured DNS server provides it.
+Ordinarily, a client asks for the Internet Protocol (IP) address associated with a domain and the configured DNS server provides it.
 Here, the [canary domain "use-application-dns.net"](https://support.mozilla.org/en-US/kb/canary-domain-use-application-dnsnet) serves as an example.